rasbt/pydata-chicago2016-ml-tutorial/README.md

 # Installation Notes and Requirements

-The tutorial code should be compatible to both Python 2.7 and Python 3.x. but will require recent installations of
+Please note that installing the following libraries and running code alongside is **not a hard requirement for attending the tutorial session**, you will be able to follow along just fine (and probably be less distracted :)).
+Now, the tutorial code should be compatible to both Python 2.7 and Python 3.x. but will require recent installations of

 - [NumPy](http://www.numpy.org)
 - [SciPy](http://www.scipy.org)